Des-cloud/summer23-homework/homework/1--Type-Theory/1-1--Types-and-Functions.lagda.md

      → A
      → A
 -- Exercise:
-apply-twice = {!!}
+apply-twice g a = g (g a)
 ```

-* Pen and paper exercise: Check that `f ∘ id` and `id ∘ f` act the
+- Pen and paper exercise: Check that `f ∘ id` and `id ∘ f` act the
   same as `f` on any argument.
 In Part 2 of this course, we'll be able
   to express that fact in theory and have Agda verify that it is
   correct!

 ## Dependent types and dependent functions